aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-transitions-server-actions-and-prisma.md

   - useTransition
   - Progressive Enhancement
   - Prisma
 description: Remix Contacts is Remix's official tutorial.
-In this post, we'll rebuild it in Next.js 14 using React Server Components, Server Actions, Transitions and Prisma, and compare the two approaches.
+In this blog post, we'll rebuild it in Next.js 14 using React Server Components, Server Actions, Transitions and Prisma, and compare the two approaches.
 ---

 ## Table of contents